jina-ai/jina/docs/tutorials/gpu-executor.md

 ---
 emphasize-lines: 12
 ---
-from jina import Document, DocumentArray, Flow
+from docarray import Document, DocumentArray from jina import Flow

 from executor import SentenceEncoder